REGISTER FOR ANY OF THESE WORKSHOPS AT PD Place!

 Each session will begin together as a whole group and then break out into smaller grade group sessions (K-1, 2-3, 4-5, 6-8) for grade specific learning and collaboration.
 Each session will be practical and will feature free, quality resources to take away!
 Sessions are limited to 100 registrants and will take place in regions making it more convenient for teachers to attend.
-Register today at thinklangley.pdplace.com!
+Register and view dates today at thinklangley.pdplace.com!

 Renew and Review MyEdBc (Drop-In sessions) —Resource Teachers have the chance to drop in to review or renew their skills at writing IEPs using MyEdBc.
 These sessions takes place Mondays through October and November at the SBO.
 The dates are: October 2, October 23, October 30, November 6, November 20, and November 27, and December 4, 11 and 18.
 Contact Arden Thomas at email@example.com if you have and questions or concerns.